ToluPaul/Dr._Semmelweis_Hand_Washing/README.md

 The jupyter notebook file in this repository contains a comprehensive and extensive description of the data analyzed and the process carried out in order to attain the final conclusion.

+A basic line graph displayed showed the trend in death and the periodical time interval of the range in death scenarios.
+Python pandas library makes it very easy to work with date_time values and use them for data analysis